Sport in New South Wales: Netball

-Suncorp Super Netball features two New South Wales based teams.
+Super Netball features two New South Wales based teams.
 The New South Wales Swifts are an established club, having previously played in the ANZ Championship and the Commonwealth Bank Trophy.
 Giants Netball were formed when the Greater Western Sydney Giants football club were given one of the three licenses for new teams for the first season of the Super Netball league in 2017.

 Other teams

 There are also many teams participating in other national sporting competitions based in New South Wales, mainly in Sydney and the surrounding areas.
 These include the Sydney Blue Sox in Australian Baseball League.
-The state's major motorsport teams are Walden Motorsport in Western Sydney and Albury-based Brad Jones Racing.
+The state's only major motorsport team is Albury based Brad Jones Racing.

 Other events

 The popular equine sports of campdrafting and polocrosse were developed in New South Wales and competitions are now held across Australia.
 Polocrosse is now played in many overseas countries.
 Rodeos are popular events for competitors and spectators alike.
 The most important equine events in the state and the country are held at the Australian Equine and Livestock Events Centre in Tamworth in the states New England region.

 Sydney was the host of the 2000 Summer Olympics and the 1938 British Empire Games.
-The Olympic Stadium, now known as ANZ Stadium, is the scene of the annual NRL Grand Final.
+The Olympic Stadium, now known as Stadium Australia, is the scene of the annual NRL Grand Final.
 It also regularly hosts rugby league State of Origin as well as rugby union and soccer internationals.
 It hosted the final of the 2003 Rugby World Cup and the memorable soccer World Cup qualifier between Australia and Uruguay.

-The Sydney Cricket Ground traditionally hosts the 'New Year' cricket test match from 2–6 January each year.
-The annual Sydney to Hobart Yacht Race begins in Sydney Harbour on Boxing Day, whilst the climax of Australia's touring car racing series is the Bathurst 1000, held at the Mount Panorama Circuit near the city of Bathurst in the Western Plains.
+The Sydney Cricket Ground traditionally hosts the 'New Year' cricket test match from 2 to 6 January each year.
+The Sydney to Hobart Yacht Race begins in Sydney Harbour on Boxing Day, while the Bathurst 12 Hour and Bathurst 1000 are held at Mount Panorama.

 The Sydney Autumn Racing Carnival features the richest two-year-old horse race in the world, the Golden Slipper Stakes, which is run in April every year.
-The Medibank International tennis tournament is held in January prior to the Australian Open.
 The City to Surf foot race is held every August and is one of the largest timed foot races in the world.